|Pregnancy food safety

 The sandwich details that change the answer

-A practical order check has three parts: temperature, filling type, and handling confidence.
+A practical order check has four parts: temperature, filling type, sprouts or raw produce, and handling confidence.
 CDC guidance makes temperature the clearest lever for deli meats.
 FoodSafety.gov adds a separate caution for premade meat and seafood salads, which is why a toasted turkey sub and a cold tuna-salad-style filling should not be treated the same.

 local_fire_department